spilliams/sparrowlike/README.md

     #pragma mark - Gesture recognizer delegate
     - (BOOL)gestureRecognizerShouldBegin:(UIPanGestureRecognizer *)panGestureRecognizer

 We'll also need a couple state variables and our own handler method for the pan gesture.
-Declare these in the `.h` and `@synthesize`/implement in the `.m`:
+Declare these in the `.h` and `@synthesize`/implement them in the `.m`:

     @property (nonatomic) float openCellLastTX;
     @property (nonatomic, strong) NSIndexPath *openCellIndexPath;
     - (void)handlePan:(UIPanGestureRecognizer *)panGestureRecognizer;
     - (void)snapView:(UIView *)view toX:(float)x animated:(BOOL)animated;

-`openCellLastTX` keeps track of the last translate x-value we recorded.
+`openCellLastTX` keeps track of the last translation x-value we recorded.
 Essentially this lets us "continue" the pan.
-Useful when the user wants to close a cell by panning.
+Useful when the user wants to close a cell by panning (also has connotations if you disable the "snapping"--more on that in a bit).
-`openCellIndexPath` keeps track of what cell is currently open.
+`openCellIndexPath` keeps track of which cell is currently open.
 This is sometimes `nil`.
 `-handlePan:` does the actual view manipulation.
 `-snapView:toX:animated:` will "snap" our cell to a certain x-value.